ytjohn/ytwebsite/content/pages/resume.md

 - Advise development team on building Puppet modules and associated hieradata to work within the existing production environment.
 - Addressed numerous inconsistencies with infrastructure data (such as package repository and cobbler profiles) to ensure consistent build and installation experience across the entire infrastructure.
 - Working with multiple teams to replace colocated EOL multi-server hardware with an appliance-like, single server virtualized platform.
+- Created jenkins projects that will validate and update git repositories automatically following key database updates.

 ### Penn State University Outreach, State College, PA
 **DevOps Engineer  - February 2013 to June 2013**